acidb/mobiscroll-demos-react-ts/README.md

 Required steps to run the project locally:
 -----------------------------------------

+- If not signed up yet, or do not have a license [start a trial](https://mobiscroll.com/starttrial).

-- Clone the repository
+- Clone the repository:

       git clone https://github.com/acidb/mobiscroll-demos-react-ts.git

-- Install the Mobiscroll CLI from NPM (you'll only have to do it once)
+- If not installed yet, install the Mobiscroll CLI from NPM:

       npm install -g @mobiscroll/cli

-- if haven't started yet, or do not have a license [start a trial](https://mobiscroll.com/starttrial)

-- Config Mobiscroll - open a terminal window (in the root directory) and run:
+- Config Mobiscroll - open a terminal window in the root directory and run:

       mobiscroll config react

-- Install dependencies - open a terminal window (in the root directory) and run:
+- Install dependencies - open a terminal window in the root directory and run:

       npm install

-- Run the project
+- Run the project:

       npm run dev